LemmenAid/Irish-tree-trivia/README.md

 ### User Stories

 1. As a first time user, I want to easily understand the main purpose of the site.
-2. As a new user, I want to easily navigate the site, so I can find what I need efficiently.
+2. As a new user, I want to easily navigate the site, and be just one click away from playing the quizzes.
 3. As an interested user I want to be able to learn a bit about Ireland's forests.
-4. As an interested user I want to be able to play the three quizes.
+4. As a returning user I want to be able to play the three quizzes as many times as I like.
-5. As a returning user, I want to easily play the quiz again.
+5. As a user I want to always be able to navigate back to the home page.

 ***